pingcap/tidb/docs/design/2018-08-29-new-planner.md

   Group expression is used to store all the logically equivalent expressions which have the same root operator.
 Different from a normal expression, the children of a group expression are expression **Groups**, not expressions.
-  Another property of group expression is that the child group references is never changed once the group expression is created.
+  Another property of group expression is that the child group references will never be changed once the group expression is created.

   With the concept of **Group** and **Group Expression**, all the logically equivalent expressions can be stored in a root Group.